diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![Srilanka](/images/us6.png)

-* Total Immigrants to US from Srilanka from 1980 to 2013 were:41403
+* Total Immigrants to US from Srilanka from 1980 to 2013 were: 41403
 * Percentage of US immigration from Srilanka: 0.1356 %

 ### Afganistan